 - M1QN3 is the minimizer provided by INRIA (Institut de Recherche en Informatique et en Automatique).
 It follows a quasi-Newton algorithm and can be used to minimize non-quadratic functions.
-In ARPEGE and ALADIN it can be used in all applications requiring a minimization (see above).
-This is the only minimizer which can be currently used in configuration 923. - M1QN3R: Version of M1QN3 which does not use the structure "CONTROL VECTOR". - M1QN3_1DV: Version of M1QN3 designed for 1DVAR applications (ECMWF). - N1CG1 follows a Fletcher-Reeves conjugate gradient method.
+In ARPEGE/IFS it can be used in all applications requiring a minimization (see above).
+This is the only minimizer which can be currently used in configuration 923. - M1QN3R: Version of M1QN3 which does not use the structure "CONTROL VECTOR". - N1CG1 follows a Fletcher-Reeves conjugate gradient method.
 It can be used to minimize symmetric positive definite quadratic functions.
 It is available in the 3D-VAR and the 4D-VAR assimilation algorithms. - CONGRAD follows a conjugate gradient method combined with a Lanczos algorithm (the Lanczos algorithm allowing to estimate the biggest eigenvalues and the corresponding eigenvectors).
 It can be used to minimize symmetric positive definite quadratic functions.
 It is available in the 3D-VAR and the 4D-VAR assimilation algorithms.